-The Department of Public Safety is a state-certified law enforcement agency dedicated to safeguarding the life, liberty and security of CAU students, faculty and staff, as well as guests who visit the campus to pursue University business.
+The Department of Public Safety is a state-certified law enforcement agency dedicated to safeguarding the life, liberty and security of CAU students, faculty and staff, as well as guests who visit the campus to pursue University business within CAU geographic area.
 The Department of Public Safety police officers possess complete authority to apprehend and arrest anyone involved in illegal acts on campus and in areas immediately adjacent to the campus.
 Its organizational structure is designed into a three (3)-watch, eight (8)-hour patrol shift schedule, deploying resources encompassing investigative and detective services 24 hours a day, seven (7) days a week, including holidays.

-The campus police conduct directed patrols, respond to crimes in progress, mitigate disputes and disruptions, conduct residential facility town hall meetings and safety training classes, maintain and direct emergency management functions, provide security for athletic events, and oncampus social activities and provide valuable safety tips to the community.
-The Department of Public Safety maintains a close and highly professional working relationship with the Atlanta Police Department when handling mutual investigations, arrests and prosecutions of criminal offenses.
+The campus police conduct patrols, respond to crimes, manage disputes, hold residential town hall meetings and safety training, oversee emergency management, and provide security for athletic and social events.
+They also offer safety tips for the Clark Atlanta University community that sits within Atlanta GA and Fulton County.
+The Department maintains a close, professional partnership with the Atlanta Police Department for joint investigations, arrests, and prosecutions..